How To Highlight Analytical Skills on Your CV This Year

 The Best Analytical Skills To List on a CV

 When listing your own analytical skills in your CV, you should feature them in your skills section.
-Here are some examples of analytical skills that you could list on your CV:
+Here are some examples of analytical skills to put on a CV that you could list on your document:

 • Research skills